The mind and body dangers

 Additionally, stress and anxiety also adversely affect how long we live, because, through causing sub-optimal gene expression, they create intense biological damage to our cellular structure, increasing the chances of unwanted and dangerous cellular mutations (such as cancer) to develop.

 When we feel stressed or anxious it's because we feel out-of-control and threatened by one or more aspects of our life.
 This could be due to pressure at work, unachieved ambitions, burnout, frustration with life, unsatisfactory relationships or career, sexuality or relationship worries or problems, fears/anxieties, low self-esteem, insecurities, challenging family circumstances, or psychological and physical health issues of oneself or others.
-We can certainly also add to these, personal trauma, income and other financial problems, employment worries, being competitive in life, voluntary or forced migration to another country or culture area, religious or racial/xenophobic intolerance, bullying, or an infinite number of other possible causes.
+We can certainly also add to these, climate change and other environmental crises, war, terrorism, international threats, personal trauma, financial problems, unemployment, voluntary or forced migration, religious or racial/xenophobic intolerance, bullying, or an infinite number of other possible causes.

 In the ordinary course of events, our minds and bodies are designed to operate with the relaxation response (the Parasympathetic Nervous System) in operation.
 This is the function within our autonomic nervous system that regulates the health-giving aspects of our daily life, such as favourable gene expression, digestion, healing, growth, sexual response, reproductive capability, etc. Ideally, for the least stressful, least anxious, most intelligent, best decision-making and most fulfilling sexual relating, longest living and healthiest life possible, we would be functioning with this system in operation the vast majority of our life.
 However, for most of us in the modern Western world, this is not what our lives work out like at all.